DifFace: Blind Face Restoration with Diffused Error Contraction

 \textbf{Starting Timestep}.
 In Fig.~\ref{fig:time_restore}, we show some restored results by \textit{DifFace} under different settings for the starting timesteps $N$.
 The results show that one can make a trade-off between realism and fidelity through different choices of $N$.
 In particular, if we set a larger $N$, the restored results would appear more realistic but with lower fidelity in comparison to the ground truth HQ images.
-The phenomenon is reflected by the average FID~\cite{heusel2017gans} and LPIPS~\cite{zhang2018unreasonable} scores with respect to $N$ in Fig.~\ref{fig:fid_lpips}~(a).
+The phenomenon is reflected by the average FID~\cite{heusel2017gans} and LPIPS~\cite{zhang2018unreasonable} scores with respect to $N$ in Fig.~\ref{fig:fid_lpips}-(a).
 The proposed \textit{DifFace} performs very well in the range of $[400, 450]$, and we thus set $N$ as $400$ throughout the whole experiments in this work.
 In practice, we speed up the inference four times following~\cite{nichol2021improved}, and thus sample 100 steps for each testing image.

 \textbf{Diffused Estimator}.
 Figure~\ref{fig:time_restore} displays an example restored by \textit{DifFace}, which either takes SRCNN~\cite{dong2015image} or SwinIR~\cite{liang2021swinir} as the diffused estimator $f(\cdot;w)$.
-More details and comparisons on these two backbones are provided in Appendix~\ref{sec:backbone_supp}.
+The quantitative comparison results on these two backbones are listed in Table~\ref{tab:metirc_backbone}, and more details on the network architecture are provided in the Appendix.
 Even with the simplest SRCNN that only contains several plain convolutional layers, \textit{DifFace} is able to restore a plausible HQ image.
 Using a more elaborated architecture like SwinIR results in more apparent details (e.g., hairs).
 The results suggest the versatility of \textit{DifFace} in the choices of the diffused estimators.
 In the following experiments, we use SwinIR as our diffused estimator.